andela/test-simulations-mgmt-repo/06-building-a-program-start-to-finish/setting-up-software-development-environments-(deployment)/Output/README.md

 - **With**: *independently*

 #### Targeted Learning Outcomes
-- [Link to heroku application deployment on staging] (https://github.com/andela/learningmap/tree/master/Phase-C/Entry-level%20Developer/Curriculum/35%20-%20Software%20Development%20Environments) and [link to heroku application deployment on production]
+- [Live URL to deployment on production application] (https://fomokaro-inverted-production.herokuapp.com/) and [link to heroku application deployment on staging](https://fomokaro-invertedindex-staging.herokuapp.com/)